• Skip to primary navigation

 This creature is also related to the lobster, but it has a thinner shell and much longer claws.

-It’s important to note that this type of crustacean will be a bit smaller in size than a typical lobster, yet it may taste similar in flavor.
+This type of crustacean will be a bit smaller in size than a typical lobster, yet it may taste similar in flavor.

 It may even have less cholesterol than the regular lobster because it doesn't contain much fat.